armory/docs/content/en/cd-as-a-service/_index.md

 linkTitle: Armory CD-as-a-Service
 no_list: true
 description: >
   Use Armory CD-as-a-Service to continuously deliver your apps to your Kubernetes clusters.
-CD-as-a-Service (CDaaS) integrates with external automation tools so you can create your own CI/CD pipelines.
+CD-as-a-Service (CDaaS) integrates with external automation tools like GitHub and Jenkins so you can create your own CI/CD pipelines.
 ---

-## Overview of Armory CD-as-a-Service
+Armory CD-as-a-Service is a single control plane that enables deployment to multiple Kubernetes clusters using CD-as-a-Service's secure, one-way agents.
+These agents enable multi-cluster orchestration and advanced deployment strategies, such as canary and blue/green, for your apps.

-{{< youtube-enhanced id="r29UCKMXEi4" title="CD-as-a-Service Simplifies Your Deployment Process" widthPercent="75" heightPercent="85" >}}
+(insert Nicole's graphic)

 {{< cardpane >}}